The Neutering Effect: Unveiling the Transformation

 During the healing process, you may notice swelling or bruising around the incision site.
 This is normal and should gradually subside within a week or two.
 However, if you observe any excessive or worsening swelling, redness, or discharge, it’s important to consult your vet.

 Avoid bathing your dog for at least ten days after surgery to prevent infection or irritation of the incision site.
-Additionally, it’s crucial to prevent your dog from engaging in excessive physical activity or jumping on during the healing process.
+Additionally, it’s crucial to prevent your dog from engaging in excessive physical activity or jumping on furniture during the healing process.
 Follow your vet’s recommendations regarding exercise restrictions.

 Keeping your dog’s environment clean is essential to prevent any potential infections.
 Ensure their bedding is clean and regularly disinfect any surfaces they come into contact with.